Have you imagined yourself fly fishing the Toccoa River? one of the top rivers in north Georgia?

 Wading Locations

-On the Toccoa River, there are only a few main sections that are wadable for fisherman that are looking to be up close in personal to the fish rather than taking a float trip.
+On the Toccoa River, there are only a few main sections that are wadable for fishermen who are looking to be up close and personal to the fish rather than taking a float trip.
 The first wadable location is just below the Blue Ridge Lake Dam a Tammen Park.

 There is about a mile stretch at Curtis Switch that allows anglers to wade North or South to find hungry fish as an additional option.
 There are plenty of shoals in this area, but it is key to know when the water will rise.
 There are more stocked fish in this river location.